JennToo/spinalhdl-tech-talk/src/main/tut/Talk.md

 ## Testing our components

 - We can test our hardware description without the need for real hardware!
-- This enables a cycle time closer to what software developers are confortable with
+- This enables a cycle time closer to what software developers are comfortable with

 ---